ECC-BFMC/Documentation/source/racetrack.rst

 are available at the links below.
 There are two types of vehicles: static and dynamic.
 A static vehicle will be placed on one of each parking type, A static vehicle will be place on both lanes of a road.
 The lanes are separated by dashed lines.
-A dynamic vehicle will be placed on a highway and one one the one-way road.
+A dynamic vehicle will be placed on a highway and one on the one-way&one-lane road (on the country road).

 Only the dynamic vehicles will stream their position via Wi-Fi UDP messages directed to a specific port.